 8. Email Client Bugs or Misconfigurations:

-• Sometimes, bugs in email client software or misconfigurations can cause images to be loaded under conditions not intended by the user.
+Sometimes, bugs in email client software or misconfigurations can cause images to be loaded under conditions the user did not intend.

 9. HTML Rendering:

-• Even if images are not displayed (due to settings or policies), some email clients might still request the image to render the HTML correctly, thus triggering the tracker.
+Even if images are not displayed (due to settings or policies), some email clients might still request them to render HTML correctly, thereby triggering the tracker.

 10. Unintended User Activity: